by Chris Woodford. Last updated: May 14, 2020.

 The prosthetic limb

 The construction of a prosthesis depends largely on the job it will have to do.
 While cosmetic hands are concerned purely with appearance, prosthetic legs are substitutes for a major structural part of someone's body and have to bear their entire weight.
-Typically, a replacement arm or leg is made from a strong and durable but lightweight material such as carbon fiber, covered with foam padding (for comfort) or flesh-colored plastic.
+Typically, a prosthetic arm or leg is made from a strong and durable but lightweight material such as carbon fiber, covered with foam padding (for comfort) or flesh-colored plastic.
 The weight of prosthetic limbs is a very important factor.
 We don't notice how much our limbs weigh because they feel so natural and seem to move themselves.
 But if you consider that your two legs amount to 30–40 percent of your total body weight, and your two arms about 10 percent, you can see why prosthetic limbs need to be much lighter: you'd quickly get tired moving prosthetic limbs that weighed as much as natural ones.

 The attachment mechanism

-Photo: Right: This simple transradial (below-the-elbow) prosthetic arm attaches with a socket, straps, and a shoulder harness.
+Photo: This simple transradial (below-the-elbow) prosthetic arm attaches with a socket, straps, and a shoulder harness.
 Note the relatively crude "hand," which has been specifically designed to help the man do his job.
 Photo by courtesy of NASA Marshall Space Flight Center (NASA-MSFC).

 The control system